 We offer most of the drug test methods available on the market today.
 Most frequently used at NDP is urine tests.
-The breath test method, however, is on the rise.
 We adapt the test method based on your needs.

 It is important to remember that the test results say nothing about the severity of the individual’s drug or alcohol problem.
 Therefore, the next step after a positive drug test is to assess the individual’s treatment requirements, looking at all the factors contributing to their substance abuse.
 In collaboration with the person’s workplace, we look at their life situation as well as their alcohol and drug use.
 Then we adapt the intervention to the person’s individual needs.